tortenairbag/vscode-ansible-template-ui/README.dev.md

 ## ToDos

 - Improve how `esbuild-minify-templates` is used, it minifies all strings instead of only those containing HTML strings.
 This leads to sometimes unexpected behavior, especially for parser like yaml.
-- Add autocomplete for templates with list of available variables for host (and role defaults/vars if possible)
 - Add JSON support for variables input field
-- Add YAML/JSON inline syntax check
-- Add Inventory Cache
-- Add hist if result is string or object, beautify json if result was no string
+- Add hint if result is string or object, beautify json if result was no string

 ## Sources